taatuut/t2c/README.md

 # data

-Using some public *Waterschap* documents found online.
-Sample set can be downloaded from https://www.dropbox.com/s/9b8rv11yg7x9p63/waterschaplimburg.nl.zip?dl=1
+Use public documents found online, for example for Wayterschappen or Heineken.
+A sample set can be downloaded from https://www.dropbox.com/s/9b8rv11yg7x9p63/waterschaplimburg.nl.zip?dl=1

 Feel free to use your own, any other data.
 Note that there is data exchange with OpenAI so don't use sensitive data.

-Add files to folder `docs` (as this is ignored so data won't end up in the frepo, or point to any other folder).
+Add files to folder `docs` (as this is ignored so data won't end up in the repo, or just point to any other folder).

-Can create a file with overview of contents uses with command `tree docs > tree_docs.txt`.
+You can create a file with overview of contents uses with command `tree docs > tree_docs.txt`.
 Install with `brew install tree` if not available.

 # run